WEDDING PHOTOGRAPHER SCOTLAND

 Where are you based?
 I’m based in Lanarkshire, but cover all of mainland Scotland with travel included in my package pricing.

 I hate posing for photographs.
 Do I have to pose?
 I hate posing for photographs, everyone I know hates posing for photographs, my children hate posing for photographs!
 I will offer limited direction where required for specific parts of the day (e.g. group photos), but my aim is capture the story of your day, full of joy and real emotion!
 I will not ask you to do lots of awkward posing, ever!

 How long do you photograph for on the big day?
 My packages are built around the events of your day and I am very flexible with timings.
-So, if you book me from bridal preparations to the first dance, I will be there from the start of your preparation and until after the first dance, regardless of when your ‘start’ and ‘end’ times are.
+So, if you book a full day package, I will be there from morning preparations through to dancing, regardless of when your ‘start’ and ‘end’ times are.
+I normally cover at least an hour of dancing.
+If you require extended coverage, please let me know.
 My packages are designed to be flexible to meet your wedding schedule and not the other way round.